-A Treatment Plan is often used by health professionals to guide and shape the focus of treatment in order to to maximize our growth when we feel pressure to adapt or change some part of ourselves or our lives.
+A Treatment Plan is often used by health professionals to guide and shape the focus of treatment.
+This is in order to maximize our growth when we feel pressure to adapt or change some part of ourselves.
+Ultimately, this is to improve your life.

 Green leafy foods are loaded with chlorophyll.
 What makes chlorophyll?
 Sunshine.
 Make friends with kale, spinach, and collard greens and load your cells with sunshine every day.
 Greens clean out the clutter in your body.
 When you clean out the clutter in your body, the clutter in your life starts to surface to be cleared away as well.
 Adding greens in the form of a shake or green juice in the morning can give you a sense of well-being that lasts all day.